mr-aymann/mr-aymann/README.md

 - 👋 Hi, I’m @mr-aymann
 - 👀 I’m highly passionate about  Web ,Machine learning and Augment Reality
-- 🌱 I’m currently learning web developemnt and ui/ux designing
+- 🌱 I’m currently learning web developemnt
-- 💞️ I’m looking to collaborate on web and python projects
+- 💞️ I’m looking to collaborate on web and MERN stack
 - 📫 How to reach me ...

 <!---